Chapter Seventy Seven

 Amaya must have wrapped up the session, it’s pressing three, Dasha comes down the steps in a leotard and Adidas Adi-Luxe martial arts shoes.
 That’s what we use for practice, nice flex in the sole, added protection for the top of our foot when we kick bags or each other.

 Dasha, “We practice, Eemaya says we need for work, also better when we are to make relaxing people.”

 “People have certain conversational expectations, I’m sure Amaya explained that.
 If you don’t reply, even though you haven’t been directly asked a question, they think you don’t understand or they said something wrong.”

 Well, it’s progress, probably shouldn’t have let it go as long as we did, but they were mostly just with us and we’d adapted to their minimalist communication.

 She moves along with three techniques, punch, front kick, knife hand, one dummy to the next, then back again.
-After three rotations, I demonstrate correct sidekick technique, another three rounds, then roundhouse kick, crescent kick, reverse crescent, spinning.
+After three rotations, I demonstrate correct sidekick technique, another three rounds, then roundhouse, crescent, reverse crescent, spinning.